JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 This problem is often summarized as "time-to-first-plot," though there is nothing specific about plotting other than the fact that plotting libraries tend to involve large code bases, and these must be JIT-compiled.

 Many people have spent a lot of time analyzing and reducing Julia's latency.
-These efforts have met with considerable success: the upcoming Julia 1.5 feels "snappier" than any recent version I've used.
+These efforts have met with considerable success: the upcoming Julia 1.5 feels snappier than any recent version I've used.
 But the job of reducing latency is not over yet.
 Recently I got interested in a specific source of this latency, and this blog post is a summary of some of what I've learned about the scope of this problem and opportunities for further improvement.